shortjij/MyPortfolio/content/post/hello-world/index.md

 ## About Me

-I am Juliana, a soon-to-be linguist who enjoys anything related _but not limited_ to:
+I am Juliana, a linguist who enjoys anything related _but not limited_ to:
 * linguistics
 * ancient history (_specifically Greece_)
-* art
-* music
+* art & music
-* animals
 * coffee

-## Purpose of this Website
+## Purpose of this Portfolio

-- have a more professional way of showcasing any programming I may do
+**my target audience:**
-- my target audience are my peers, my friends or just anyone who may be interested to start learn about R or Praat
+- primarily be used for my fellow peers who may need to use R or any sort of programming language in their studies
+- let them be able to see some programs which may be helpful for them.
+- Hopefully later I can format this portfolio to share with future employers

+**the goal of this portfolio:**
+- provide resources to linguistics (i.e programs, small lessons)
+- lessons for using R in general.

+**what program ideas do I have:**
+- One idea I have is specifically for Praat in regards to help make it more efficient.
+    - make it easier to correct mistakes when defining an important characterstic.
+- A swirl program detailing the basics of a concept I may have found hard at first (i.e forloops/ifelse statements)

 ## Extra Information